The Girl-Fish

 The Girl Fish

 "Your power is greater than mine.
-So be it: Take this old crown, anyway."
+So be it -- take this old crown, anyway.
+Who needs it?"

 The parrot did not need to be told twice.
-Seizing the crown, she sprang on to the window, crying, "A monkey, that's what I'd like to be!"
+Seizing the crown, she sprang onto the window, crying, "A monkey, that's what I'd like to be!"
 As a monkey, the climb down the tree into the courtyard did not take half a minute.
-When she had reached the ground she said again, "An ant, that's what I'd like to be!"
-And a little ant at once began to crawl over the high wall.
+Clutching the crown, when she reached the ground she said, "An ant, that's what I'd like to be!"
+And a little ant began to crawl over the high wall.
 How glad the ant was to be out of the giant's castle, holding fast the crown which had shrunk into almost nothing, as she herself had done, but grew quite big again when the ant exclaimed, "A deer, that's what I'd like to be!"

 The hours since she had left had passed very slowly -- as they always do to those who are waiting -- and many of them had quite given up hope.

 "The young flies will be coming out about now," grumbled one of the fish, "and they will all be eaten up by the river fish.
 It would really be too bad to miss them."
-When suddenly, a voice was heard from behind: "Look! look!
+When suddenly, a voice was heard from behind: "Look!
+Look!
 What is that bright thing moving so swiftly towards us?"
-And the Queen started up and stood on her tail, so excited was she.
+The Queen started up and stood on her tail, so excited was she.

 "It is you who have given us back our life - you, you!" they cried, and fell to weeping from very joy.